Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Experimental Results

 \textbf{Codewords Perplexity.} \cref{fig:silo3} presents a perplexity comparison between our UEFL and FedAvg, illustrating enhanced codebook utilization after assigning new codewords to $\mathcal{D}_3$.
 This adjustment not only benefits $\mathcal{D}_3$ but also improves the codebook utilization for $\mathcal{D}_1$ and $\mathcal{D}_2$.

 \textbf{Computation Overhead.} Our approach introduces only a small codebook, thus incurring negligible memory and computational overheads.
 Specifically, for the CIFAR10 dataset, the parameter count for the baseline FedAvg model is 14.991M, whereas our UEFL model slightly increases to 15.491M, indicating a tiny memory increment of 3.34\%.
 In terms of runtime, UEFL also exhibits a minimal increase from 16.154ms to 16.733ms (3.58\% increase).
 These findings underscore UEFL's suitability for deployment on edge devices.
+More details are included in \cref{sec:computation_cost}.